YudaaHasibuan23/Astro-/README.md

 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

-## License
-Project licensed under the MIT License (see the [LICENSE.md](https://github.com/lukeliasi/lukeliasi.com/blob/main/LICENSE.md) file for details).

-This project is open source for educational purposes.
-Feel free to take inspiration, but it should not be used as a template to copy.
-You may use parts of the codebase for your own website, however do not use the code in its entirety.

-Please consider giving this repository a star if you found it helpful or like my content.
-Enjoy reading!